KimiyaVahidMotlagh/KNN_Classifier/README.md

  <img alt="Shows an illustrated sun in light color mode and a moon with stars in dark color mode." src="https://github.com/KimiyaVahidMotlagh/Handwritten-KNN/blob/main/Pictures/elbow.jpg">
 </picture>

-For our data, K=13 has the least loss.
+For our dataset, K=13 has the least loss.

 ## Train and Evaluation
-For training the dataset, we have a function to combine previous functions.
+For training the dataset, we have a function to combine previously mentioned functions.
 We set K as input to set the number of naibours and train our model.
-This function will predict a label for each test data by the end of training.
+This function will predict a label for each test datapoint by the end of training.
 To test how much the model predicted correctly, we call the accuracy calculator.
-Our handwritten KNN predicts over 88 percent of labels correctly.
+Our KNN predicts over 88 percent of labels correctly.